Transparency: able to be seen through; easy to notice or understand; honest and open; not secretive

 Process: Elections are conducted by Kern County Elections Division and consolidated with November general elections.
 Kern County prepares and delivers a Notice of Election with instructions, filing dates and information on when, where and how to obtain candidacy papers.
 Once this notice is received by the District, it is posted at the District office and publicized on our website, social media platforms and electronic newsletter.
 It is also included as an information item at the next regular meeting of the Board of Directors.

-Filing Deadlines: The filing deadline for the November 3, 2020 consolidated general election is 88 days prior to the general election date, or August 7, 2020.
-If no current Board Member has filed by this date, the deadline is extended an additional 5 days (August 12, 2020) for non-incumbents only to file.
+Filing Deadlines: The filing period for the November consolidated general election begins 113 days prior to the general election date and ends 88 days prior to the election date.
+If no current Board Member has filed by this date, the deadline is extended an additional 5 days for non-incumbents only to file.
 (California Elections Code Section § 10516)

 Newly elected Directors take office at noon on the first Friday in December following the general district election.
 (CA Elections Code Section 10554)